 No, this isn’t a cue for me to start complaining about how the disabled are so lucky because they get all the best parking spaces and cool motorized chairs and awesome things like that.*

-What I’m talking about is this man: Oscar Pistorius, who I admire tremendously, and about whom I’ve written before.
+What I’m talking about is this man: Oscar Pistorius, about whom I’ve written before.

 Pistorius was born without fibula in both legs, leading to their amputation below the knees when was still an infant.
 He never let this slow him down, and was an enthusiastic athlete from a young age.
 For the past decade, he has been running competitively on a pair of carbon-fibre limbs made by Ossur and called the Cheetah Flex-Foot.
 He’s racked up an impressive body of victories, but one goal was still out of reach for him: the Olympics.
 In 2007, the IAAF created special rules barring “any technical device that incorporates springs, wheels or any other element that provides a user with an advantage over another athlete not using such a device” in order to keep him from competing.

 Since then, under both public and legal pressure to let Pistorius compete, the IAAF has reversed its ruling, and he will be running for South Africa in the 400 meter and the 4 × 400 meter relay squad.

 Olympic medalist and commentator Michael Johnson (who holds the current record in the 400) objected, saying the prosthetics may give Pistorius an unfair advantage.
 “I consider Oscar a friend of mine, but he knows I am against him running because this is not about Oscar.
 It’s not about him as an individual; it is about the rules you will make and put in place for the sport which will apply to anyone, and not just Oscar.”

 Johnson is being mocked and condemned for the comments, which come on the heels of another supposed “gaffe” when he observed that descendants of West African slaves (such as himself) have a “superior athletic gene.”